DIY Cuticle Oil Recipe For Healthier Stronger Nails

 Basic DIY Cuticle Oil Recipe

-- Vitamin E oil or aloe vera gel for added benefits: Scroll down to learn more
+- Optional: Few drops of Vitamin E oil or aloe vera gel for added hydration

 Supplies: